 Grantas raised his eyebrows to Mathis who responded with a thumbs up.
 They crouched low and prepared for expulsion.
 600 meters was a lot to cover.
-In the vacuum, they would cover it quickly, but it still be would be dangerous.
+In the vacuum, they would cover it quickly, but it would still be dangerous.
 Grantas held his hand over the hatch release then punched the button.

 They shot out of the hull directly toward the cold barrel of the empty ship’s engines.
 There was little debris around the ship.

 “Applying jets,” Mathis repeated.

 Their suits began pulsing air to slow their approach and adjust their trajectory.
 Another thirty seconds passed and they landed within the domed engine pads.
 Two large holes lay ahead of them.
 One was the designed propulsion release.
 The other was obvious damage to the ship.